Introduction

 Container Sizes

-Standard shipping containers are available in several key sizes to ensure compatibility across various transportation methods:
+Standard shipping containers come in a few key sizes to make sure they fit well with different transportation methods:

 - 20-foot container: 20 x 8 x 8.5 feet